mostly-ai/mostlyai-engine/README.md

 The `TabularARGN` class provides a scikit-learn-compatible interface for working with structured tabular data.
 It can be used for synthetic data generation, classification, regression, density estimation, and imputation.

-**Key advantage**: Train the model once, then flexibly reuse it for any downstream task—whether that's regression, classification, imputation, or conditional sampling—without needing to retrain.

 ### Flat Tables

 Load your data and train the model: